Required

 Fraud in the Execution

-Fraud in the execution is, generally, when someone purports a document to be the last will and testament of a testator which is not.
+Fraud in the execution in DC is, generally, when someone purports a document to be the last will and testament of a testator which is not.
 For example, if an individual created and executed a will on someone else’s behalf and forged the testator’s signature.
 That will wouldn’t be recognized as legitimate.

-How Mistakes Impact Last Will and Testaments in DC
+How Mistakes Impact Last Will and Testaments

 The level of the mistake dictates the repercussion.
 There may be a number that is incorrect, or a paragraph heading, or a name was misspelled.
 Often mistakes can be remedied by having an affidavit for scrivener’s error.
 If the original attorney or the original person who drafted the document can be located, they can say it was a scrivener’s error in creating the last will and testament.
-A DC wills attorney’s notes may indicate the will was supposed to say paragraph A and instead it recited paragraph C. If the mistakes are larger in the will, the repercussions change.
+A DC attorney’s notes about fraud in a will may indicate the will was supposed to say paragraph A and instead it recited paragraph C. If the mistakes are larger in the will, the repercussions change.
 Typically, a petition to the court can be made to interpret those documents or to provide a plan for distribution where the document is lacking something.

-How a DC Wills Lawyer Can Help
+How a DC Attorney Can Help With Your Will

 Legitimizing a Holographic or Oral Will